Foam Bonding Glue Gun Basics

 As such, it is of the utmost importance that these packaged goods get to their brand zealots safely and meticulously.
 Companies are realizing that the packaging style and “unboxing” of these craft goods is an important part of the product experience.

 Foam cushioning provides protection & security to your goods during shipping.
 For added effect, foam bonding (securing multiple pieces of foam together with hot melt adhesive glue guns) takes that security to the next level.
+Check out our full collection of foam bonding adhesives.

 Considerations for Foam Bonding